AnthonyStanworth/Library_Project/Project_Documentation.md

 # Project Overview
 A local library came to us with the task of automating the cleaning of their customer and loans data, followed by storing it in a database for further analysis.
-The process we took to complete this project involved creating a cleaning app which will take both files, clean  them and upload them to the database.
+The process we took to complete this project involved creating a cleaning app which will take both files, cleans and enriches them and uploads them to the database.
 Before deployment the app was tested using unittest.
 Finally, a PowerBI dashboard was created to display various metrics of the pipeline and the errors that could be fixed.

 # Project Objectives